fortune-max/notes/README.md

 Deletes all notes in the given category.

-### /users
+### /register

 #### POST

-Creates a new user using the JSON data in the request body.
+Creates a new user using the credentials provided with Basic Authentication.

 ### /users/{username}

-#### GET
-Get the user with the given username.
-Must be authenticated as user.

 #### DELETE
 Delete the user with the given username.
 Must be authenticated as user.